jellytech3438/HDmain/README.md

 * more  functions

 As those commands that not been clicked in the Accomplish part, i will complete those functions in the future, hopefully?

+* client app

+Client app will have more functions than CLI, since CLI is designed for script to complete the work easily.
+The addition functions for client app are such like SELECT to decrease the time users typing table name for example.